AmyDelaney94/hows-it-hanging/README.md

 <!-- TOC --><a name="project-goals"></a>
 ### Project Goals
 - The game is easy to navigate and user friendly.
-- The game to be interactive for the user and is responsive on mutiple devices ranging from mobile to desktop.
+- The game to loop and allow the player to continue to play after each game.
-- The game doesn't have a conflicting colour scheme making it easy to view and understand.
+- The game should have a choice of difficulty levels.
+- It should be clear how many attempts are left in the game.
 - To provide the user with an easy to find instructions section to explain how the game works.

 <!-- TOC --><a name="user-stories"></a>